JoshRodz027/Telegram_bot/README.md

 2. Create a proper training data ingestion pipeline
     - Takes in a txt file and converts it to a json format.
 User might have to fill up/group bag of words into tags
     - Find an automated solution for this.
-3. Experiement with more complex models as the engine
+3. Experiment with more complex models as the engine
     - Create a new model ingestion pattern that can simply plug and play different models.